 As he neared completion of his nursing degree, he was eating lunch one day and noticed an ad in a nursing journal about a university that allowed you to work while going to medical school.
 He found himself quite interested in this medical school, Oceania University of Medicine, and wanted to learn more, perhaps how he could contribute to its faculty or curriculum.
 The first person he spoke with was OUM’s Dr. Scott Cunningham, now Director of Curriculum, who then was involved in faculty recruitment (before Dr. Paula Diamante arrived as Director of Faculty Affairs.)
-Dr. Abebe began soon after as an Academic Adviser when the advising program was just launching.
-Today, he is also a Research Adviser.
+Dr. Abebe began soon after as an Academic Advisor when the advising program was just launching.
+Today, he is also a Research Advisor.

 Despite being so busy at that time with both Monash and OUM, Dr. Abebe still felt he had more science to conquer – he wanted to study medicine and earn his MD.
 While he knew that she understood how he loved to learn and study, he also knew his biggest challenge would be convincing his wife.
 She continued nursing and by then they had two children, who today are eight and twelve years old.

 “When I discussed my intention to study medicine, I presented my wife with clear time, budget, and flow management plans.
 She reminded me that it would take a lot of time and commitment to study, work, and run a family.
 However, ‘it is up to you,’ she said.
 I am very fortunate because she has always been incredibly supportive,” says Dr. Abebe.